Subsurface Drip Irrigation Resource Center

 - SDI for specific crops; corn, cotton, and alfalfa

 For additional support find the nearest Netafim USA Dealer

 Experts answer common questions related to SDI systems

 There are many benefits to subsurface drip irrigation including the highest water use efficiency of any irrigation method.
 And studies show that crops grown under SDI can reduce water use up to 40% while increasing yields and/or quality compared to other irrigation methods.
 SDI also easily adapts to smaller, irregular sized fields and topography which are difficult or impossible to irrigate with other methods.

 The following resource documents discuss these and many other benefits.

 Choosing the right components for your SDI system is critical to overall performance and reliability.
 The following resource documents focus on system components, design considerations, typical layouts and other critical aspects that need to be considered with an SDI system.

-From unwrapping the coils to laying the dripline in the ground, the following resource documents guide you through a thinwall dripline installation along with installing submains and dripline connections.
+From unwrapping the coils to laying the dripline in the ground, the following video and resource documents guide you through a thinwall dripline installation along with installing submains and dripline connections.

 Whether you have just installed a new system or are starting up the SDI system after sitting through the off season, we’ll outline the simple steps to take to help ensure optimum system performance.
 To achieve the highest yields and water savings possible with your SDI system, it is necessary to monitor system operation and make adjustments as needed.
 And an SDI system requires regular maintenance to ensure that it performs to specifications and provides long-life potential.
 The following resource documents address all of these topics.

-Netafim also has resource materials focused on subsurface drip irrigation and specific crops such as corn, cotton, and alfalfa.
+Netafim also has resource materials focused on subsurface drip irrigation and specific crops.
 The following links direct you to crop specific pages dedicated to the use and success of SDI including production manuals, grower success stories and more.